pingcap/docs/CONTRIBUTING.md

 ## Guideline for previewing EBNF diagrams

-[TiDB Docs at the PingCAP website](https://docs.pingcap.com/tidb/stable) provide a lot of SQL synopsis diagrams to help users understand the SQL syntax.
+[TiDB documentation](https://docs.pingcap.com/tidb/stable) provides a lot of SQL synopsis diagrams to help users understand the SQL syntax.
 For example, you can find the synopsis diagrams for the `ALTER INDEX` statement [here](https://docs.pingcap.com/tidb/stable/sql-statement-alter-index#synopsis).

 The source of these synopsis diagrams is written using [extended Backus–Naur form (EBNF)](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form).
 When preparing the EBNF code for a SQL statement, you can easily preview the EBNF diagram by copying the code to <https://kennytm.github.io/website-docs/dist/> and clicking **Render**.